awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-s3lens.md

 Amazon S3 Storage Lens supports a maximum of 5 delegated administrator accounts in your organization\.

 **To designate a member account as a delegated administrator for Amazon S3 Storage Lens**
 You can register a delegated administrator using the Amazon S3 console, the AWS CLI or any of the AWS SDKs\.
-To register a member account as a delegated administrator account for your organization using the Amazon S3 console, see [How to register a Delegated Administrator](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_registering_delegated_admins.html) in the *Amazon Simple Storage Service Developer Guide*\.
+To register a member account as a delegated administrator account for your organization using the Amazon S3 console, see [How to register a Delegated Administrator](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_registering_delegated_admins.html) in the *Amazon Simple Storage Service User Guide*\.

 **To deregister a delegated administrator for Amazon S3 Storage Lens**
 You can deregister a delegated administrator using the Amazon S3 console, the AWS CLI or any of the AWS SDKs\.
-To deregister a delegated administrator using the Amazon S3 console, see [How to unregister a Delegated Administrator](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_deregistering_delegated_admins.html) in the *Amazon Simple Storage Service Developer Guide*\.
+To deregister a delegated administrator using the Amazon S3 console, see [How to unregister a Delegated Administrator](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_deregistering_delegated_admins.html) in the *Amazon Simple Storage Service User Guide*\.